Personnel Policy

 The library board will pay for all state-mandated continuing education credits.
 Additional credits may be allowed at the discretion of the library board according to the amount appropriated in the budget.

-P. Disciplinary Policy:
+R. Disciplinary Policy:

-An employee of the Boulder Junction Public Library may be dismissed for any action or behavior that causes the Library's image or operation to be diminished.
+An employee of the Boulder Junction Public Library may be dismissed for any action or behavior that causes the library’s image or operation to be diminished.
 This includes but is not limited to: incompetence, misconduct, inattention to assigned duties, or unapproved absences from work.

 Normally termination would be a final step which would follow: